 And not by accident.
-Though my legs are more a consequence of laziness–I once had a boyfriend who called them furry ankles–I intentionally stopped painting my nails about a month ago.
+Though my legs are more a consequence of laziness–I once had a boyfriend who called them furry ankles–I’ve intentionally stopped painting my nails.

 I’ve always preferred bare finger nails–they bode better with copious rings, but I resolved that my toes might need some breathing time after having noticed that they were losing their natural pinkish color and wavering toward a more morose yellow.
 Man repeller, indeed.
 But a couple weeks without polish would likely resuscitate their livelihood.